ostis-ai/sc-component-manager/README.md

 # sc-component-manager

-This repository is a storage of the Component manager of the [OSTIS Project](https://github.com/ostis-ai/ostis-project).
+It is the repository for the Component manager of the [OSTIS Project](https://github.com/ostis-ai).
 It allows ostis-systems to install reusable components for intelligent systems made with the [**OSTIS Technology**](https://github.com/ostis-ai).

 ## Installation